Yurik72/ESPHap/README.md

  hapservice_motion= hap_add_motion_service_as_accessory(homekit_accessory_category_security_system,"Motion",motion_callback,NULL);
 ```

-Full list of services and their characteristic can be found in the [characteristic.h](https://github.com/Yurik72/ESPHap/blob/master/characteristics.h).
-Header is well documented and descibes service types and their characteristics).
+A full list of services and their characteristic can be found in the header file [characteristic.h](https://github.com/Yurik72/ESPHap/blob/master/characteristics.h).
+This header file is well documented and descibes all service types and their characteristics.

-The list of API to add services and accessories can be found here [homeintegration.h](https://github.com/Yurik72/ESPHap/blob/master/homeintegration.h).
-It's quite transparent based on the function names.
+The API to add services and accessories can be found here [homeintegration.h](https://github.com/Yurik72/ESPHap/blob/master/homeintegration.h), its funtions are self-explanatory.

-When accessories, services and characteristic is defined we need to finally call
+Once all accessories, services and characteristics are defined we need to call
 ```c
 hap_init_homekit_server();
 ```

-3. Implement callback and notify function
+3. Implement callback and notify functions

 Every callback has the same signature and parameters